Alvinn549/dotfiles/README.md

 - **Waybar**: Modules for system information (battery, network, CPU, etc.) and workspace display.
 - **Wofi**: A clean, minimal configuration for application launching.
 - **Wlogout**: Styled logout menu with options for shutdown, restart, and lock.
+- **Swaylock**: Configured to provide a secure and visually appealing screen locker.
+- **Swaylock-effects**: Applied effects such as blur and pixelation for an enhanced lock screen experience.
 - **Themes**:
   - GTK: Configured using `nwg-look`.
   - QT: Styled using `qt5ct`.